+- 1.1.1.
 The powers and duties of the Council are established by legislation and clarified through statutory guidance and case law.
-The Council will exercise those powers and duties in accordance with the law and this Constitution.
+The Council will exercise those powers and duties in accordance with the law and this Constitution. - 1.1.1.
+The Council's Constitution does not contain references to all legislative provisions.
+Should there be any provision in this Constitution which is at variance to any legislative or legal requirement, the relevant provision shall take precedence over this Constitution.